LeongZiaZiang/olist-ecommerce-analytics/README.md

 ## Business Insights
 - GMV demonstrates seasonality, with significant spikes especially during the Winter.
 - AOV showed low volatility and maintained an average of 150 after the year 2017.

+## Recommendations
+- Increase marketing spend during Autumn and Winter.
+- Focus retention strategy on high-AOV customers.
+- Promote high-margin categories to increase GMV.